kuashe/serverless-async-await/readme.md

 Frictionless async await transpiler for Node 0.12 using async-to-gen

-Transpile your entire project using async await.
+Transpile your entire project with async await.

 ## Instalation